jalcazo/fallout4_resurrected/README.md

   - If the protagonist's voice is silent be sure to go to Steam, properties of the game and change the language to "English"! (found 5/11/23).
   - To avoid intro: open steamapps\common\Fallout 4\Data\Video\ and delete or rename the file “GameIntro_V3_B.bk2”
   - To turn on/off pip-boy flashlight: HOLD TAB!
-  - Remove Piper's Hat: console (ñ key in spanish keyboard, the key left to 1 in english keyboard)
+  - Remove Piper's Hat: console ("ñ" key in spanish keyboard, the key left to 1 in english keyboard)
     - 2f1f.unequipItem a81af
     - 2f1f.removeItem a81af
   - Remember to use Q for activating the V.A.T.S. on combat!